kletherwala/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

-1. What are the main differences between a stateful and a functional component?
+1. What are the main differences between a stateful and a functional component? stateful logic is logic that is built into a component. it has state and is keeping track of changing data.
+Functional (stateless) components print out what is given to them via props or they always render the same thing.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a componentWillUpdate? componentWillMount is invoked immediately before mounting occurs. componentWillUpdate is invoked just before rendering when new props or state are being received

 3. Define stateful logic.
+any code that uses the state. and it's built into a component.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+Arrange - use the render method to render a react element into a virtual DOM Act - execute behavior.
+Example - The screen.getByText() method can be used to "query" the DOM for a specific node by its text that we expect to see in the browser.
+Assert - extract the response element and check (if necessary) that it is what we expect it to be.